-Lee was born in Kaskaskia, Illinois on September 12, 1812.
+Lee was born in Kaskaskia, Illinois, on September 12, 1812.
 On July 24, 1833, he married Agatha Ann Woolsey, and a few years later, the pair joined the Mormon Church as early converts.
-He was a friend of the founder, Joseph Smith, Jr. In 1839, he was preaching in Illinois, Ohio, Kentucky, and Tennessee.
+He was a friend of the founder, Joseph Smith, Jr. In 1839, he preached in Illinois, Ohio, Kentucky, and Tennessee.
 A dedicated member, he took the church seriously, especially the polygamy policies, marrying another 18 wives during his lifetime and fathering more than 60 children.
-However, his choice of wives was evidently not so “dedicated” as 11 of them would eventually leave him.
-Lee became a member of the Danites, a secret fraternal order that was pledged to defend the rights of Mormons; however, this has been disputed.
+However, his choice of wives was evidently not so “dedicated,” as 11 would eventually leave him.
+Lee became a member of the Danites, a secret fraternal order pledged to defend the rights of Mormons; however, this has been disputed.

-After Joseph Smith’s murder in Carthage, Illinois, Lee joined the rest of the Mormons who were headed to Utah, where he became a successful farmer and rancher.
-In 1856, he became a US government Indian Agent in the Iron County area, assigned to help Native Americans establish farms.
-Because of this role, Lee became the central figure in the tragic Mountain Meadows Massacre which occurred in September 1857.
+After Joseph Smith’s murder in Carthage, Illinois, Lee joined the Mormons and headed to Utah, where he became a prosperous farmer and rancher.
+In 1856, he became a U.S. government Indian Agent in the Iron County area, assigned to help Native Americans establish farms.
+Because of this role, Lee became the central figure in the tragic Mountain Meadows Massacre in September 1857.

-When the Fancher wagon train was attacked in the four-day siege, Lee and William Bateman met with members of the wagon train and arranged for the surviving members to be escorted to safety under a flag of truce by the Mormon militia.
-The party surrendered their weapons, but as they were led away from their wagons, every single male member of the party was killed by Mormon militiamen, including Lee.
-The women and the older children were killed by the Paiute Indians.
+When the Fancher wagon train was attacked in the four-day siege, Lee and William Bateman met with wagon train members and arranged for the surviving members to be escorted to safety under a flag of truce by the Mormon militia.
+The party surrendered their weapons, but as they were led away from their wagons, every male member was killed by Mormon militiamen, including Lee.
+The Paiute Indians killed the women and the older children.
 Only 17 small children were spared.

-Though the government began an investigation the following year, Lee continued to be an active leader in Mormon affairs in southern Utah, so much so, that he served a term in the Utah Territorial Legislature that year.
-Unfortunately, investigations into the terrible tragedy were interrupted by the Civil War and the Mormons went on with their lives.
-However, by the late 1860s, questions about the massacre became more and more difficult to avoid, and in October 1870 Brigham Young excommunicated Lee from the Mormon Church for his role in the affair.
-Though excommunicated; the church was still giving him orders and in 1872 they sent him from Iron County to Arizona to establish a ferry crossing on the Colorado River.
+Though the government began an investigation the following year, Lee continued to be an active leader in Mormon affairs in southern Utah, so much so that he served a term in the Utah Territorial Legislature that year.
+Unfortunately, the Civil War interrupted investigations into the terrible tragedy, and the Mormons went on with their lives.
+However, by the late 1860s, questions about the massacre became more and more difficult to avoid.
+In October 1870, Brigham Young excommunicated Lee from the Mormon Church for his role in the affair.
+Though excommunicated, the church was still giving him orders, and in 1872 they sent him from Iron County to Arizona to establish a ferry crossing on the Colorado River.

-Finally, the government continued their investigation and in 1874, Lee was arrested.
+Finally, the government continued its investigation, and in 1874, Lee was arrested.
 The first trial ended in a hung jury, but he was tried again in 1877 and sentenced to death.
-During his trial and in his written memoirs, Lee never denied his own complicity, but consistently maintained he had acted under orders from his military leaders, under protest.
-Though he initially maintained that Mormon President Brigham Young had no knowledge of the event until after it happened, he would later say: “I have always believed, since that day, that George A. Smith was then visiting southern Utah to prepare the people for the work of exterminating Captain Fancher’s train of emigrants, and I now believe that he was sent for that purpose by the direct command of Brigham Young.”
+During his trial and in his written memoirs, Lee never denied his complicity, but consistently maintained he had acted under orders from his military leaders, under protest.
+Though he initially maintained that Mormon President Brigham Young did not know about the event until after it happened, he would later say: “I have always believed, since that day, that George A. Smith was then visiting southern Utah to prepare the people for the work of exterminating Captain Fancher’s train of emigrants, and I now believe that he was sent for that purpose by the direct command of Brigham Young.”

 On March 23, 1877, Lee was taken to the massacre site, where he was executed by a firing squad.
 His last words included a reference to Young: